AllGray/AllGray.github.io/source/index.html.md

 * How can electronic components be connected and why
 * What are microcontrollers and some basics of digital electronics
 * How to program a microcontroller in C/C++
-* What are 3D printers and how to modify and design your own *unique 3D printed casing
+* What are 3D printers and how to modify and design your own *unique* 3D printed casing
 * How to extend beyond MAKERbuino’s capabilities by adding various expansion modules

-# What’s in the box?
+# What’s In the Box?
 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/5.jpg)

-<aside class="notice">box art design might vary depending on when you bought your kit - the old box is displayed in this picture, kits bought in 2017 have an updated box art</aside>
+<aside class="notice">Box art design might vary depending on when you bought your kit - the old box is displayed in this picture, kits bought in 2017 have an updated box art</aside>

 You managed to get your very own basic MAKERbuino kit!

 Well done and thanks for supporting the project and the “STEM through fun” initiative.

 First of all, follow the list of included components and the text below and make sure that you have all the required components laid out on your table and ready for soldering.